Mcast77/CS305_Module05/README.md

 4. A Python code called "etchasketchv2.py"
 5. A Python code called "Lab2_functions.py"

+# Licenses
+This is a work in progress

+# Purpose
+The purpose of this project is to combind the three python files into one working game of snake.

 # Objective Check List
 - [x] Create a git repository
 - [ ] Create a README file